-One of the easiest ways to help a family increase their pre-school child’s physical activity is helping them build physical activity into their daily lives and making it a fun and enjoyable activity for the whole family.
+One of the easiest ways to help a family increase their toddler or pre-schooler’s physical activity is to help them build physical activity into their daily lives and make it a fun and enjoyable activity for the whole family.
 This makes reaching the recommended guidelines easier as parents do not have to find additional time in their day to ensure their child is being sufficiently active.
-Some ideas for achieving this are outlined below (for a resource for parents see the active games hand out):

 In the garden

 Physical activity for young children with a disability

 All babies and young children need to be active, including children with a long-term condition or disability, unless their medical professionals have advised that physical activity should be restricted.

 Just like other children, they will enjoy being active and it will help with their development.

 Many of the physical activity ideas provided here could be adapted to suit individual children’s capabilities.

 It is important for the whole family to be physically active, both for the family’s and child’s health.
 Parents and carers can encourage their child to be active by getting involved and spending time actively playing with them, and by giving children praise and encouragement.

 Even if a family member is unable to be physically active themselves, it is important they are positive about physical activity and actively encourage the child to participate.
 Adults are important role models and their involvement in physical activity and active play will encourage their young child to be more active, and enjoy being active.
 This will stimulate further participation in physical activity.

 Some young children can be shy and reluctant to join in with others.
 It is important these children are guided and shown how to enjoy active play (e.g., how to use different equipment and play spaces).